DoubleTroubleGames/hooksharks/README.md

 ## Team

-The game is developed by the [Marvellous Soft](marvellous.amoeba@gmail.com) team, which is currently composed of:
+The game is developed by the [Double Trouble Games](doubletroublegamesbr@gmail.com) team, which is currently composed of:

 ### Developers
 - Ricardo Lira da Fonseca ([@rilifon](https://github.com/rilifon))